CDF-IBD™: Composite Diagnostic Fingerprint for Inflammatory Bowel Disease

 Original insight: The economic value of CDF-IBD™ is not discovering new treatments.
 It is preventing the cost of delay by recognizing the pattern before the system would otherwise assemble it.

-System failure: The system treats early-stage and late-stage IBD as the same cost category.
+System failure: The system treats early-stage and late-stage inflammatory bowel disease as the same cost category.
 It does not account for the cost escalation that delay produces.
 CDF-IBD™ positions early recognition as cost-avoidance infrastructure (Burisch et al., 2019; Park et al., 2020).

 10. Deployment: Usable Infrastructure, Not Theoretical Analysis